algorandfoundation/xHD-Wallet-API-kt/README.md

 You might be required to install using `sudo` privileges.

+## CI/CD

+Github Workflows are used. `./initialize.sh`is called, which attempts to build the Android and Desktop libraries and output .aar respectively .jar files.
+By default `./gradlew build` also runs `./gradlew test`.

 ## How to Use

 Initialize an instance of Bip32Ed25519 with seed bytes: